 I can't for the life of me understand why people treat themselves with bogus claims such as Alka Seltzer and risk possible injury to themselves.Go see a urologist and get the correct treatment.Some times Cranberry juice can sometimes help with minor problems but the juice one buys in a grocery store is high in sugar and low in cranberries.Not enough to be of any help.

-i work at a drs office. we tell people to buy urostat over the counter and drink lots of water. but if you know you have a uti you need to go to dr and have a culture done.
+i work at a drs office. we tell people to buy urostat over the counter and drink lots of water.

 I have a bladder disease and anything with acid causes me a great deal of pain, similar to a bladder infection, but more intense.
 Cranberry juice is a no-no for patients such as myself, due to the acid content.
 A good soak in a bath of baking soda helps sometimes and even drinking a bit will help reduce the acid.